OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # Summary

-The AI security controls (in capitals) can be grouped along meta controls:
+The AI security controls (in capitals - and discussed further on in the document) can be grouped along meta controls:
-1. Apply **AI governance** (AIPROGRAM), e.g. ISO/IEC 42001
+1. Apply **AI governance** (AIPROGRAM)
 2. Apply **information security management** (SECPROGRAM), with AI attention points:
     * New assets: training/test data , input data, output data, model parameters, technical information about the model, and also code and configuration.
-This depends on if they represent important intellectual property, or if the data is sensitive, of if the data can help attackers to design an attack (DISCRETE).
+This depends on if they represent important intellectual property, or if the data is sensitive, or if the data can help attackers to design an attack (DISCRETE).
-    *	New threats: ISO 27563 describes security of some AI use cases to assist in risk analysis, and 23894 elaborates on risk management.
-The AI Exchange and the upcoming ISO 27090 are more comprehensive sources for threats and controls.
+    *	New threats: ISO/IEC 27563 (on AI use cases security & privacy) describes security of some AI use cases to assist in risk analysis, and 23894 elaborates on risk management.
+The AI Exchange and the upcoming ISO 27090 (AI security) are more comprehensive sources for threats and controls.
     *	AI regulation needs to be taken into account (CHECKCOMPLIANCE)
     *	Awareness training needs to include AI threats and controls (SECEDUCATE)
     *	The information security controls in this document fall under the security management activity (e.g. model privileges, monitoring, access control, data protection, supply chain)